bbatsov/emacsredux/_posts/2026-03-06-mastering-compilation-mode.md

 I used `M-x compile` for two decades before I really understood the machinery underneath.
 Sometimes the tools you use every day are the ones most worth revisiting.

+That's all I have for you today.
+In Emacs we trust!